 The number of shares beneficially owned by each stockholder as described in this proxy statement is determined under rules issued by the SEC.
 Under these rules, beneficial ownership includes any shares as to which the individual or entity has sole or shared voting power or investment power.
 We have based percentage ownership of our common stock on 88,329,754 shares of our Class A common stock and 33,369,488 shares of our Class B common stock outstanding as of April 10, 2024.
-We have deemed shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of April 10, 2024 or issuable pursuant to RSUs which are subject to vesting and settlement conditions expected to occur within 60 days of April 10, 2024 to be outstanding and to be beneficially owned by the person holding the stock option or RSU for the purpose of computing the percentage ownership of any other person.
+We have deemed shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of April 10, 2024 or issuable pursuant to RSUs which are subject to vesting and settlement conditions expected to occur within 60 days of April 10, 2024 to be outstanding and to be beneficially owned by the person holding the stock option or RSU for the purpose of computing the percentage ownership of that person.
+We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.